Caboolture: Events and attractions

 Caboolture Festival 2023 will be held during the month of April featuring a range of events.
 The Caboolture Country Markets are held every Sunday during winter.

-Local attractions include the Caboolture Regional Art Gallery, the Abbey Museum or Art and Archaeology, Centenary Lakes, Caboolture Historical Village and Woodfordia.
+Local attractions include the Caboolture Regional Art Gallery, the Abbey Museum of Art and Archaeology, Centenary Lakes, Caboolture Historical Village and Woodfordia.

 The Caboolture Airfield is also home to the Caboolture Warplane and Heritage Museum.
 Included in their display is a collection of warbird and other vintage aircraft in flying condition.
 Currently, the collection includes a P-51D Mustang, SNJ and Winjeel as well as a French built World War I Nieuport 17 fighter, as well as displays of aviation memorabilia and aircraft engines.

 Caboolture hosted an annual country music festival and a ute muster each year, called the Urban Country Music Festival.
 The event was cancelled in 2016.